LT-Lily/complete-javascript-course/16-Asynchronous/starter/CALLBACKHELL.md

 # Advantage of using promises

-- 1. No longer need to rely on events and callbacks passed into asynchronous functions to handle asynchronous results.
-     Events and callbacks can sometimes cause unpredictable results.
+- 1. No longer need to rely on events and callbacks passed into asynchronous functions to handle asynchronous results.Events and callbacks can sometimes cause unpredictable results.
+WIN!
-- 2. Instead of nesting callbacks, we can chain promises for a sequence of asynchronous operations: escaping callback hell.
+- 2. Instead of nesting callbacks, we can CHAIN promises for a sequence of asynchronous operations: escaping callback hell.

 # Lifecycle of a Promise

 Since promises happen ASYNCHRONOUSLY, they are time sensitive and can have different STATES.

-# Before future value is available: state : PENDING
+# 1. state : PENDING - Before future value is available:

 In this state, Asynchronous task is still working in the background.
 (Analogy: Asynch task = lottery)

-# Asnychronous task is finished: SETTLED -> Fulfilled || Rejected
+# state :SETTLED -> Fulfilled || Rejected - Asnychronous task is finished:

 There are 2 types of SETTLED promises: